-SN Brief description of proposed Action Assumed implementing agent Anticipated timeframe (7) Inventory of planned hydropower plant p rojects 7.1 Assure implementation of the relevant environmental acquis (i.e. EIA, SEA, WFD, Floods Directive, nature protection) and international agreements (i.e. Espoo Convention) Governments, Line ministries ASAP 7.2 Reaching Interstate agreements is crucial for the development of a significant portion of identified projects (Drina, Trebišnjica) Governments, Line ministries Mid term 7.3 Promote cooperation between entities and cantons in order to optimise the usage of hydro resources and enable the timely development of perspective projects.
-All levels of governments in BiH ASAP (8) Identification of potential sustainable hydropo wer projects 8.1 Regional proposals in Table A1.1 are applicable also at the Country level.
+SN Brief description of proposed Action Assumed implementing agent Anticipated timeframe 6.1 Adopt new Law on Electricity transposing EU 3 rd Energy Package Council of Ministers ASAP 6.2 Finalise, adopt and approve new Distribution Grid Codes for all DSOs, as well as associated follow-up procedures and methodologies DSOs, FERC, RERS ASAP (7) Inventory of planned hydropower plant p rojects 7.1 Assure implementation of the relevant environmental acquis (i.e. EIA, SEA, WFD, Floods Directive, nature protection) and international agreements (i.e. Espoo Convention) Govemments, Line ministries ASAP 7.2 Reaching Interstate agreements is crucial for the development of a significant portion of identified projects (Drina, Trebišnjica) as well as for the management of water resources Governments, Line ministries Mid term 7.3 Promote cooperation between entities and cantons in order to optimise the usage of hydro resources and enable the timely development of perspective projects.
+All levels of governmentsin BiH ASAP (8) Identification of potential sustainable hydropo werprojects 8.1 Regional proposals in Table A1.1 are applicable also at the Country level.